There are two ways to create a corner cabinet in Chief Architect.

 You can specify an existing cabinet as a corner cabinet.

 For this example we will use a Base Cabinet, but you can use this same procedure to create corner Wall and Full Height cabinets

 Select Build> Cabinet> Base Cabinet.

 Once you choose a cabinet, the cursor will appear as a cross hair with the Base Cabinet icon next to it.
-You will also see an outline of a corner cabinet in the corner.

 Position the cross hair in a corner of the room, making sure that it is as close to the corner as possible.

 Click the mouse button once and a diagonal-shaped cabinet should display in the corner.